-The New York State Department of Health has updated its guidance related to student and staff attendance for those who are symptomatic or test positive for COVID-19.
+The CDC has updated its guidance related to student and staff attendance for those who are symptomatic or test positive for COVID-19.

 Return to school protocols

 Those who are ill are asked to stay home.
 We wanted to clarify what needs to happen before students and staff can return to school after falling ill or showing COVID-19 symptoms.